Warang Citi

-Warang Chiti (also written Varang Kshiti; 𑢹𑣗𑣁𑣜𑣊 𑣏𑣂𑣕𑣂, IPA: /wɐrɐŋ ʧɪt̪ɪ/) is a writing system invented by Lako Bodra for the Ho language spoken in East India.
+Warang Chiti (also written Varang Kshiti; 𑢹𑣗𑣁𑣜𑣊 𑣏𑣂𑣕𑣂, /hoc/) is a writing system invented by Lako Bodra for the Ho language spoken in East India.
 It is used in primary and adult education and in various publications.

 It has mainly gained acceptance among the easternmost group of speakers, and is more prevalent among those who have been educated in it.
 Many other speakers prefer oral transmission of knowledge, Devanagari, or Latin, but Warang Chiti holds prestige among many Ho speakers.

 History

 Community leader Bodra invented it as an alternative to the writing systems devised by Christian missionaries.
 He claims that the alphabet was invented in the 13th century by Deowan Turi, and that it was rediscovered in a shamanistic vision and Bodra modernized.